grig23/primetime.en/help/programming/browser-tvsdk-2.4/ad-insertion/opp-det-cont-resolve/t-psdk-browser-tvsdk-2.4-content-resolver-implement.md

 ---
 description: You can implement your own content resolvers based on the default resolvers.
-seo-description: You can implement your own content resolvers based on the default resolvers.
-seo-title: Implement a custom content resolver
 title: Implement a custom content resolver
-uuid: cf85dd90-242e-4f9e-9785-158ca0fc9465
 ---

 # Implement a custom content resolver{#implement-a-custom-content-resolver}